network-analytics/https-notif-c-collector/README.md

 Library for collecting HTTPS-notif protocol messages defined on the IETF draft [draft-ietf-netconf-https-notif-08](https://datatracker.ietf.org/doc/html/draft-ietf-netconf-https-notif-08).

 ## Dependencies
-The library uses `libmicrohttpd` as a HTTPS server.
-The library should be compiled and installed including TLS support
+The library uses `libmicrohttpd` as a HTTPS server. **The library should be compiled and installed including TLS support.**

 - [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/): https library
     - `libgnutls28-dev libgcrypt20`: dependencies for libmicrohttpd TLS module (tested on `Ubuntu`)